Data Centers in Dar es Salaam

 Carrier Density & Carrier Neutrality: Carrier count: over 10 as of September 2025.
 The market is increasingly carrier-neutral, with roughly 10–15 regional and international providers offering diverse routing.
 This environment supports competitive pricing for enterprises requiring resilient transit and transport options.

 Direct Cloud On-Ramps: Over 0, enabling access to 0 cloud regions as of September 2025.
 There are currently no direct public cloud on-ramps in the city.
-Traffic typically routes to Johannesburg or Marseille via subsea systems.
+Traffic typically routes to Johannesburg via subsea systems.
 Private extension options via PNI or wave services are the standard for high-performance requirements.

 Internet Exchange Points (IXPs): The Tanzania Internet eXchange (TIX), operated by TISPA, is the primary hub for localizing traffic and reducing latency for domestic users.
 It is essential for efficient peering between local ISPs and content providers.